- Gift Idea

 The lunar new year is premised on the lunar calendar, which follows the cycles of the moon.
 Thus its exact date varies every year on the Gregorian calendar, which most of us are familiar with.
 However it is usually between January 21 and February 20.

-The year of the Dragon officially starts on February 10th, 2024, as the year of the Rabbit comes to an end.
-In the Chinese Zodiac, the Rabbit is the fourth animal.
+The year of the Snake officially starts on January 29th, 2025, as the year of the Dragon comes to an end.
+In the Chinese Zodiac, the Dragon is the fifth animal.

-In the Chinese zodiac, 2024 is the Year of the Wood Dragon.
-Dragons are the fifth animal in a 12-year cycle, and they are recognized for their strength, energy, and drive.
+In the Chinese zodiac, 2025 is the Year of the Wood Snake.
+Snakes are the sixth animal in a 12-year cycle, and they are recognized for their wisdom, intuitions, and passion.

 According to popular belief, the Chinese zodiac has existed since the Han Dynasty (202 BC-220 AD).
 Each of the 12 animals from the Chinese zodiac is associated with a particular year.
 These animals are connected with the legend of the Great Race, in which the Jade Emperor invited all the animals to compete where they were ranked in accordance with the order in which they crossed the finish line, with the rat coming in first.